Some of the links on our website are affiliate. If you decide to make a purchase, we’ll get a small commission at no cost to you

 When holding your hamster, be sure to hold your Robo carefully to avoid falls or injuries.

-Finally, keep your hamster happy and engaged with activities.
+4. keep your Roborovski hamster happy and engaged

 Provide them with toys, hiding places, and opportunities to exercise.